696-eth/evmavericks-weekly/README.md

 1. 🫵You are encouraged to use [cashes](https://caches.xyz/) by JBM!
 2. mtitus6 dropped [EVMavericks Dune v2](https://dune.com/mtitus6/evmmavericks)
-3. TheBenMeadows and doomfuzz collabed to create [an EVMavericks Decal that got released this week!](https://twitter.com/fakeraredecal/status/1635963227342503939)
+3. TheBenMeadows and doomfuzz collabed to create [an EVMavericks Decal that got released last week!](https://twitter.com/fakeraredecal/status/1635963227342503939)
 4. [EthFinance Weekly Doots #11](https://www.youtube.com/watch?v=ALt23lX6vl0)
 5. We have a new music channel called 'Lo-Fi Vibes' - that's our jam place full of vibes now! p.s.
 Just type /play in any chat aaand you can add songs there, etc